List of mass shootings in Australia

 This article is a list of mass shootings in Australia.
 Mass shootings are firearm-related violence with at least four casualties.
 Excluded are shootings associated with acts of war, such as the 1944 Cowra breakout, which saw over 200 soldiers killed.
 Also excluded are massacres of Aboriginal people using firearms, most of which are not well-documented.

-The data include casualties of perpetrators, including self-inflicted gunshot or shooting of a perpetrator by police.
-That treatment of perpetrator casualties is at variance to some but not all definitions of a mass shooting used in the United States.
+The data includes casualties of perpetrators, including self-inflicted gunshot wounds or the shooting of a perpetrator by police.
+That treatment of perpetrator casualties is at variance with some but not all definitions of a mass shooting used in the United States.
 The inclusion of injured victims in the data is also at variance with some of the US definitions that only include dead victims.
 However, the above treatment is consistent with that used in other Wikipedia lists of mass shootings by country.